Table of Contents

 Two Goals in Data Visualization

-In a business context, the two main goals that visualizations have are as follows:
+In a business context, the two main goals that visualizations have are to:

 The designer of this visual starts by asking a question of the data – Which is the highest value? – and designs the chart to simply answer this question.
 The viewer follows a similar process when interpreting the chart.
 This process can be understood by the following illustration: